 OSE Programming Positions

-Smith To Do Program Associates
+Smith To Do Program Coordinator

 - Provide on-site supervision of events, coordinating facility use.

-Nolen Art Lounge Coordinator
+Nolen Art Lounge Program Coordinator

 The Nolen Art Lounge programming associate is responsible for coordinating exhibits, programs and events in the Nolen Art Lounge of the Campus Center.
 The program assistant is charged with ensuring that the art lounge hosts a broad range of exhibitions which support campus-wide learning, understanding of other cultures and an appreciation of the arts.